 The Dyson V6 cordless vacuum cleaner is the base model of the V6 range (which includes the Absolute, Total Clean and Fluffy).
 It’s also the cheapest V6 vacuum, with an RRP of £319, and includes features such as 2-tier Radial Cyclone technology, a quick-release bin and two power modes.

 Note: The Dyson V6 is the re-branded version of the previous DC59 Animal.
-It has virtually the same features, aside from a couple of accessories which have been removed, but costs considerably less.
+It has virtually the same features, aside from a couple of accessories which have been removed, but it costs considerably less.

 Overview of the Dyson V6 Cordless Vacuum